Doesn't Really Matter: Live performances

-Cover versions
+Cover versions and remix

 Japanese singer Hitomi Shimatani covered the song under the title "Papillon" for her 2001 debut album of the same name.
 Jackson initially prevented Shimatani's label Avex Trax from shipping the CD because the lyrics differed from Jackson's image of the song.
 She finally allowed the CD's release after a month's negotiation, stating that she appreciated seeing a new aspect of "Doesn't Really Matter" arranged in an Asian style.
 The song's katakana lyrics include oriental themes such as lotus flowers, gods, beliefs, dreams, and smiles.
-The single was released on February 7, 2001, and peaked at number 14 on Japan's Oricon Singles Chart where it charted for 23 weeks.
+The single was released on February 7, 2001, and peaked at number 14 on Japan's Oricon Singles Chart, where it charted for 23 weeks.
 An eastern butterfly version was later issued on the song's maxi release on June 27, 2001.

 Puerto Rican flautist Néstor Torres recorded a jazz version of "Doesn't Really Matter" for his seventh album, This Side of Paradise, released on March 13, 2001.

+A remix of "Doesn't Really Matter" by Jackson and Japanese boy band Be:First was recorded in April 2026, and released on June 12, 2026.
+The Be:First members recorded new vocals for the remix, while Jackson's original vocal track was retained.
+Both artists performed "Doesn't Really Matter (Remix)" together during Jackson's 2026 Japan concert tour at K-Arena Yokohama on June 14, 2026.
+The remix's music video was released on June 18, 2026, and contains footage of Jackson's first meeting with Be:First, alongside their subsequent performance together.
+"Doesn't Really Matter (Remix)" peaked at number 12 on the Billboard Japan Hot 100 chart dated June 24, 2026.